cdevshub/afero-devdocs/docs/LinuxSDK-PotencoBBGWApp.md

 Select the CREATE button.

-**3.** On the DEFINE THE DEVICE TYPE window that appears, add a DESCRIPTION if you wish then select the SAVE button in the upper-right.
+**3**&nbsp;&nbsp;On the DEFINE THE DEVICE TYPE window that appears, add a DESCRIPTION if you wish then select the SAVE button in the upper-right.

-**4.** Select  ATTRIBUTES in the left-hand Navigation pane.
+**4**&nbsp;&nbsp;Select  ATTRIBUTES in the left-hand Navigation pane.
 On the  DEFINE THE MCU ATTRIBUTES window, complete the fields as follows:

 - **Supported Network Interfaces**: Select Wi-Fi and WAN
 - **Device Configuration**, **Receive UTC Time**: Leave deselected